 You’ve searched for the best solar-powered GPS watch.
 The Garmin Tactix 7 Pro is a big, full-featured GPS-enabled watch that can do almost everything a standard watch can do, combined with a smartwatch.
 Performs various military-related missions.

 Additionally, the new model features titanium metal parts, a nylon fibre case, and a sapphire crystal, making it sturdy so you can take it almost anywhere you take a G-Shock.
-Finally, advances in solar technology allow the Garmin Tactix 7 to provide more than a month and a half of continuous power, depending on how long you leave the GPS on, the temperature, and the strength of the sun.
+Finally, advances in solar technology allow the Garmin Tactix 7 to provide more than a month and a half of continuous power, depending on how long you leave the GPS on, the temperature, and the sun’s strength.

 The downside to this watch is that Garmin watches, especially high-end military watches, aren’t that small.
 This means that short men and women will look ridiculous wearing this hat, and even larger people will look like they’re wearing a GPS-enabled dinner plate.
-At 51mm wide and 14.5mm thick, this watch is frankly ridiculous.
+This watch is frankly absurd at 51mm wide and 14.5mm thick.

 To add to the user-unfriendliness, the straps are proprietary, so you’ll have to buy them from Garmin, and they’ll most likely be rubber straps unless you’re willing to shell out hundreds of dollars for a nylon strap.
-This is not good for me because my Garmin and all my other rubber strap watches have developed severe rashes from trapped moisture.
+This is bad because my Garmin and other rubber strap watches have developed severe rashes from trapped moisture.

-Lastly, for someone who isn’t tech-savvy, Garmin watches represent a huge learning curve, and even a techie like me will have to read the manual carefully to take advantage of all the features.
-For those who want a tactical digital companion to wear on their wrist, Garmin is the best choice in 2023.
+Lastly, Garmin watches represent a considerable learning curve for someone who isn’t tech-savvy, and even a techie like me will have to read the manual carefully to take advantage of all the features.
+For those who want a tactical digital companion to wear on their wrist, Garmin is the best choice in 2024.
 It’s big, has a crappy strap, and is complicated, but it all comes packed with features that make it perfect for professional users.